vk-cs/docs-public/docs/en/storage/s3/service-management/access-management/s3-acl/s3-acl.md

 ## Project ID

 Project ID (mcs_pid) - a unique parameter that characterizes a project on the VK Cloud platform.
-You can get it in your personal account in the account information area.
+You can get it in your management console in the account information area.

 The button located next to the project ID allows you to copy the parameter for convenience.